-- 1. Behave respectfully towards faculty, staff, students, guests, and HDFS property including but not limited to Graduate Lab, Barton Suite, Coding Lab, FacultyLabs, etc. - 2.
+- 1. Behave respectfully towards faculty, staff, students, guests, and HDFS property including but not limited to Graduate Lab, Barton Suite, Coding Lab, Faculty Labs, etc. - 2.
 Follow TTU University ethical and behavior policies, rules, and regulations. - 3.
 Exercise tolerance, integrity, dignity, and respect when exchanging their opinions and/or communicating with others (e.g., faculty, staff, students, visitors, etc.) face-to-face in campus premises and across communication platforms (e.g., written, electronic, non-verbal). - 4.
-Refrain from behaviors that might intimidate, bully, or degrade individuals, or create a hostile environment on campus and take responsibility for the consequences of such behaviors.
+Refrain from behaviors that might intimidate, bully, or degrade individuals, or create a hostile environment on campus and take responsibility for the consequences of such behaviors. - 5.
+Students should be aware that they are professionals and refrain from gossiping about each other, faculty, and staff as would be expected in any professional work environment.

 Graduate students are expected to behave professionally on TTU campus premises, Lubbock community as well as during their attendance to conferences, seminars, training, and similar professional activities.
 Graduate students are also expected to exercise good ethical judgement, exhibit appropriate emotional self-regulation, and follow confidentiality federal requirements (e.g., Family Educational Rights and Privacy Act [FERPA], Health Insurance Portability and Accountability Act [HIPAA]).
-In addition, graduate students must understand and conform to the regulations set by the Department of Human Development & Family Sciences, the College of Human Sciences, and Texas Tech University as well as local, state, and Federal authorities.
+In addition, graduate students must understand and conform to the regulations set by the Department of Human Development & Family Sciences, the College of Health and Human Sciences, and Texas Tech University as well as local, state, and Federal authorities.